 Eating Disorders Awareness Week 2018, I talk openly about anorexia and bulimia.

-What I don’t talk about much is an eating disorder.
+I have a rather peculiar relationship with food since suffering from an eating disorder.
 Although free of it to some degree, I am left with lifelong physical problems due to my history of an eating disorder.

 As it is Eating Disorders Awareness Week, I think it is time for me to share my story.
 Its not nice and yes, I am nervous about writing this so freely, but I think others need to read how severe this mental illness can be.

 My eating disorder started when I was 14.
 My parents had not long divorced and my mum had to move us from our family home.
 Money was tight, I had gone from a “loving home” to a house without my dad.